-Today, we’re going to tell you all about SIP gateways and what they do.
-Read on to learn why these technologies are essential to conducting business in the modern workplace!
+Today, we’re going to discuss SIP gateways and what they do.
+Keep reading to learn why these technologies are essential to conducting business in the modern workplace!

 What Are SIP Gateways?

-A SIP gateway is used to build a bridge between the worlds of legacy telephony and the modern approach of SIP enabled voice over IP (VoIP).
-Gateways are typically used to connect legacy phone systems (PBXs or ACDs) with SIP resources, or to connect modern VoIP phone systems with legacy phone lines.
+On the other hand, a SIP gateway is helpful to build a bridge between the worlds of legacy telephony and the modern approach of SIP-enabled voice over IP (VoIP).
+Gateways are generally beneficial for connecting legacy phone systems (PBXs or ACDs) with SIP resources or connecting modern VoIP phone systems with legacy phone lines.